Tax identifiers

 A successful response returns a checkout or invoice that contains an array of tax identifier objects.
 The state

-of each tax identifier, which indicates whether it will be used to determine an order's taxability, depends on how it is validated.
+of each tax identifier indicates whether it will be used to determine an order's taxability, depending on how it is validated.

-For registered checkouts, any tax identifiers directly attached to the checkout must be associated with the customer placing the order.
+For registered checkouts, any tax identifiers directly attached must be associated with the customer placing the order.
 If any are held by a different customer, the following 409 Conflict

 response is returned: